noahehall/theBookOfNoah/0current/security/auth.md

   - you cant have a partially validated token
     - check the token: decode the token, grab the header, and resign the payload, it should match the original token
     - check the token payload: decode the payload, check the cid, aud, exp and iss, they should all be what you expect

+- security

+  - if someone gets your access token, they can assume your identity until the token expires
+  - if someone gets your refresh token, they can retrieve a new accesstoken forever (unless it gets revoked)

 - scope naming conventions
   - be consistent